-The dinner honored over 30 of the attendees, who represented the many civic-minded citizens who served as members
+The dinner honored over 30 of the attendees, who represented the many civicminded citizens who served as members of the College Steering Committee and/or the Board of Trustees from 1967 to 1978, and their guests.

 College President Dr. Harry J. Braun opened festivities by telling those assembled, "Your dreams and hard work made Rend Lake College a reality 12 years ago and shaped it into what it is today."
 He indicated the dinner was intended to honor all those who, through their hard work and perseverance, made the college a reality.